rd2/tbd/pages/basics.md

 ![TBD Menu Options](../assets/images/TBD-inputs.png "TBD Menu Options")

-JSON input/output files, _UA'_ reports and _KIVA_ inputs are described in detail in the _TBD customization_, _UA'_ and _KIVA_ sections, respectively.
+JSON input/output files, _UA'_ reports and _KIVA_ inputs are described in detail in the [Customization](./custom.html "TBD customization"), [UA'](./ua.html "UA' assessments") and [KIVA](./kiva.html "KIVA support") sections, respectively.

-The __Default thermal bridge (set)__ pull-down menu of predefined, compact _psi_ sets is key for newcomers, especially in the early design stages.
+The __Default thermal bridge (set)__ pull-down menu of prepackaged, compact _psi_ sets is key for newcomers, especially in the early design stages.
 Users simply need to switch between default sets (and rerun the measure) to get a sense of the degree of thermal _derating_ that would take place in their building, and how this affects energy simulation results.
-It's easy, yet coarse as the entire building is treated uniformly (check the _TBD customization_ section on handling multiple _psi_ sets).
+It's easy, yet coarse as the entire building is treated uniformly (check the [Customization](./custom.html "TBD customization") section on handling multiple _psi_ sets).
 Each default set must hold a minimal shortlist of common thermal bridge _shorthands_ for each _edge_ TBD identifies:
 ```
     rimjoist | wall/floor or sloped-roof/floor edge
      parapet | wall/roof edge